-Author contribution: S.F., M.T., E.H. and E.C. initiated the project; S.F. and J.B. performed crystallographic data collection in the lab of E.C.; S.F. solved and refined the crystal structure and performed the biochemical work in the lab of E.C.; J.T. carried out the NMR work in the lab of M.S.; S.F.
-J.T., M.S and E.C wrote the manuscript.
+Author contributions: S.F., M.T., E.H., and E.C. initiated the project; S.F. and J.B. performed crystallographic data collection in the laboratory of E.C.; S.F. solved and refined the crystal structure and performed the biochemical work in the laboratory of E.C.; J.T. carried out the NMR work in the laboratory of M.S.; S.F.
+J.T., M.S., and E.C. wrote the manuscript.